ThunderCatsJS/thundercats-react/README.md

 determine if the fetch action should be recalled with the value returned from `getPayload`.
 If the return is true, the fetch action is recalled.

+#### options.subscribeOnWillMount : function() => bool

+A function that will subscribe the container to the observable store during componentWillMount React lifecycle if it returns true.

+Normal behavior is to subscribe to store notifications on componentDidMount lifecycle.
+This happens after initial render pass in the React lifecycle.
+There may be instances where you as a user might require the container to subscribe before rendering starts.
+This function allows you to dictate that.

 ### contain(options : object) : ReactComponent

 Alias for createContianer